 NOTE — The regular grease retainer is not suitable for this purpose as, at the laboratory level, it is beneficial to accelerate any leakage that may occur.
 Also, regular retainers are frequently found to be defective.

-Fig. 5 Details Of Grease Collector
+Fig. 5 Details of Grease Collector

 4.8 Fan